How to Lose 20 Pounds in a Month Without Exercise

 This post is not to bash companies or to say all juices are unhealthy.
 It is more about making you aware of the hidden sugar you are putting into your body on a regular basis.

 Learn to read labels on everything you eat!
 Even healthy options should be limited when it comes to the amount of sugar you take in a day.
-Yes, a bit of juice on occasion isn’t a bad thing, but if you make that choice, go for fresh squeezed that is 100% fruit juice with no additives.
+Yes, a bit of juice on occasion isn’t a bad thing, but if you make that choice, go for fresh-squeezed that is 100% fruit juice with no additives.

 Things that you don’t realize are unhealthy for you, could be the reason why you are suffering.
 I dare you.
 Start paying attention to what is on the label of your favorite foods and calculate how much sugar you actually take in your body a day, it might surprise you.

 So here I am, 35 days of no sugar, dextrose (another name for sugar), fructose, galactose (more names for sugar), cane sugar, honey, and artificial sweeteners.
-I have also given up gluten by choice and I am eating well and losing weight daily.
+I have also given up gluten by choice and I am eating well and notable weight loss happens every day.

-Thanks to a lot of research, I found several GOOD natural sugars and I can’t even tell the difference!
+Thanks to a lot of research on weight loss, I found several GOOD natural sugars and I can’t even tell the difference!

 In the last month, I have made a few changes to my diet but to cut the sugar in my food was probably the hardest.
-Now that I’ve detoxed, I no longer have cravings for foods with high calories and I feel SO good.
+Now that I’ve detoxed, I no longer have cravings for foods with high calories and I feel so good.

-Yes, I have to make most of my meals, but its the small sacrifice that I am making to lose weight while still being a working, crazy, busy mom.
+Yes, most of my healthy meals, but it’s the small sacrifice that I am making to lose those pounds, gain muscle while still being a working, crazy, busy mom.
 My next goal is to eliminate added sugars from my kids and hubby’s diet.
-I believe its a strong factor in some behavioral issues we have.
+I believe it’s a strong factor in some behavioral issues we have.

 Please let me say that I’m not telling you what food you should be eating to lose 20 pounds and gain muscle.
 I am just sharing my personal experiences.
-I am still going to post deals and finds for you that I might not agree with because honestly, its why you are here.
+I am still going to post deals and finds for you that I might not agree with because honestly, it’s why you are here.
 First and foremost, my job is to help you save money. 🙂

 I’d love to hear, have you cut sugar?
 How many pounds have you lost?